pamela-project/slambench/README.md

     }
 ```

-# Table of content #

-This README includes the following sections:

- * How to set up SLAMBench ?
- * How to run a benchmark with SLAMBench ?
- * How to add a new benchmark in SLAMBench ?

-## How to set up SLAMBench ? ##
+## How to set up SLAMBench? ##

 As SLAMBench deals with multiple SLAM algorithms, dependencies might be difficult to install on any systems.
-To ease the usage of SLAMbench we provide auto-installation of dependencies and we recommend to use fresh installation of the operating systems Ubuntu 14/16 or Fedora 24/25/26/27 that are known to work fine.
+To ease the usage of SLAMBench we provide auto-installation of dependencies and we recommend to use fresh installation of the operating systems Ubuntu 14/16 or Fedora 24/25/26/27 that are known to work fine.

 ### Dependencies installations ###